input-output-hk/partner-chains-smart-contracts/offchain/README.md

 Available commands:

 ```
-  init-tokens-mint            Pre-mint tokens without actually initialising
+  init-tokens-mint            Pre-mint tokens without setting the inital committee
-                              sidechain
   init                        Initialise sidechain
   addresses                   Get the script addresses for a given sidechain
+  claim-v1                    Claim a FUEL tokens from a proof
-  claim                       Claim a certain amount of FUEL tokens
+  burn-v1                     Burn a certain amount of FUEL tokens
+  claim-v2                    Claim FUEL tokens from thin air
-  burn                        Burn a certain amount of FUEL tokens
+  burn-v2                     Burn a certain amount of FUEL tokens
-  committee-hash              Update the committee hash
   register                    Register a committee candidate
   deregister                  Deregister a committee member
   candidate-permission-token  Mint candidate permission tokens
-  save-checkpoint             Save a new checkpoint block
+  save-checkpoint             Saving a new checkpoint
+  committee-hash              Update the committee hash
+  save-root                   Saving a new merkle root
+  committee-handover          An alias for saving the merkle root, followed by
+                              updating the committee hash
+  insert-version              Initialize a new protocol version
+  update-version              Update an existing protocol version
+  invalidate-version          Invalidate a protocol version
 ```

 #### 3.1.1.
 Initialising the sidechain